Colonel Kurtz: Portrayal

-By early 1976, Coppola had persuaded Marlon Brando to play Kurtz, for a fee of $2 million for a month's work on location in September 1976.
+By early 1976, Francis Ford Coppola had persuaded Marlon Brando to play Colonel Walter E. Kurtz in Apocalypse Now (1979), for a fee of $2 million for a month's work on location in September 1976.
 Brando also received 10% of the gross theatrical rental and 10% of the TV sale rights, earning him around $9 million.

 When Brando arrived for filming in the Philippines in September 1976, he was dissatisfied with the script; Brando didn't understand why Kurtz was meant to be very thin and bald, or why the character's name was Kurtz and not something like Leighley.
 He claimed, "American generals don't have those kinds of names.
 They have flowery names, from the South.
 I want to be 'Colonel Leighley'."
 And so, for a time the name was changed under his demand.

 When Brando showed up for filming he had put on about 40 pounds (18 kg) and forced Coppola to shoot him above the waist, making it appear that Kurtz was a 6-foot 6-inch (198 cm) giant.
 Many of Brando's speeches were ad-libbed, with Coppola filming hours of footage of these monologues and then cutting them down to the most interesting parts.

 Filming was put on a week-long hiatus so that Brando and Coppola could resolve their creative disputes.
-It is claimed that someone left Conrad's source text, which Coppola had repeatedly referred to Brando but which Brando had never read, in the houseboat where Brando was staying at the time.
+It is claimed that someone left Joseph Conrad's source text from Heart of Darkness (1899), which Coppola had repeatedly referred to Brando but which Brando had never read, in the houseboat where Brando was staying at the time.
 Brando returned to filming with his head shaved, wanting to be "Kurtz" once again; claiming it was all clear to him now that he had read Conrad's novella.

 Still photographs of Brando in character as Major Penderton, in the film Reflections in a Golden Eye (1967), were used later by the producers of Apocalypse Now, who needed photos of a younger Brando to appear in the service record of the younger Colonel Walter Kurtz.